How to prevent nausea when using tirzepatide?

-If you’ve recently started tirzepatide for weight management or diabetes, you might be experiencing nausea or other digestive discomfort.
+If you’ve recently started tirzepatide, you might be experiencing nausea or other digestive discomfort.
 The good news is that these side effects typically decrease over time, and several strategies can help you manage them effectively.

 Why Does Tirzepatide Cause Nausea?

 Tirzepatide works by mimicking natural hormones that regulate blood sugar and appetite.
 One of its primary effects is slowing down gastric emptying – food stays in your stomach longer.
-While this helps you feel fuller and contributes to weight loss, it can also lead to digestive discomfort, especially when you first start treatment.
+While this helps you feel fuller, it can also lead to digestive discomfort, especially when you first start treatment.

-This slowed digestion means your stomach remains fuller for longer periods after eating.
-If you consume a large or rich meal, this prolonged digestive process can trigger feelings of nausea or discomfort.
+This slowed digestion process means the stomach may remain fuller for longer periods after eating.
+Research shows that when individuals consume larger or richer meals, this prolonged digestive process may trigger feelings of nausea or discomfort in some people.

 Tips to Reduce Nausea When Taking Tirzepatide